'Furious' Lewandowski: Barcelona striker clashes with Poland coach and quits

 Robert Lewandowski Withdraws From Poland Squad Amid Coaching Dispute

-- Robert Lewandowski has announced he will no longer play for Poland as long as Michal Probierz remains head coach
+- Robert Lewandowski has announced he will no longer play for Poland as long as MichaI Probierz remains head coach

 - Following his withdrawal, Lewandowski was stripped of the captain’s armband, which has now been handed to Piotr Zielinski